The day after Labor Day was cold and wet.

 Basically, you soak a wooden broom handle in water for several hours, then grease the end of the handle (so the bread comes off easily when cooked).
 Cover the top of the handle with bread dough (about 2-3 inches).
 Carefully bake the bread in the fire, not letting the dough or the broom get too close to the flame (like a s’more).
 When the outside of the bread is firm, slip the bread off the broom handle and fill the hole where the broom was with your choice of jam, chocolate, or other yummy insides.
 (It should look like a tall bowl.)
 Happy Winter Solstice!

 And last, but definitely not least, I am looking forward to local Omaha winter activities.
 I hear there’s a lot of fun to be had in Omaha during the winter.
-Although COVID may put a damper on some activities, I’m looking forward to exploring Lauritzen Gardens in the cold season, and I hear there is great tubing fun (as my kids might not be ready for skiing yet) at Mount Crescent.
+I’m looking forward to exploring Lauritzen Gardens in the cold season, and I hear there is great tubing fun (as my kids might not be ready for skiing yet) at Mount Crescent.

 This is our first winter in Omaha!
 We’ll be able to make new memories and traditions for our family, all revolving around cold weather.